- MMC.exe is built-in to every version of Windows since 2000 but some users received the MMC.exe blocked for your protection error.

 Restart your PC and you should have the Mmc.exe blocked for your protection error in Windows 10 resolved.

-Mmc.exe blocked for your protection error can be annoying, but we hope that you managed to fix it with one of our solutions.
+This app has been blocked for your protection mmc.exe error can be annoying, but we hope that you managed to fix it with one of our solutions.

 MMC.exe is a Microsoft built-in file.
-It can be found in every version of Windows since 2000 and causes no reason for worries.
+It can be found in every version of Windows since 2000.
+However, if you encounter any problems, use this expert guide to fix the MMC.exe error.

 MMC.exe displays various management plug-ins accessed from the Control Panel.
 If needed, refer to this guide to fix Control Panel not responding issues.